CreatorSky/Malaria-Detection-Using-Deep-Learning/README.md

 ![](cell_img.png)

-Trying through multiple model architectures, I was able to get over 95% accuracy with validation split of 30% using following architecute.
+Trying through multiple model architectures, I was able to get over 95% accuracy with validation split of 30% using following architecture.
 I have used a simple Convolutional Network with Dropout of 50% after each Fully Connected Layer.

 ![](CNNARCH.PNG)